veritas9872/Horovod-Pytorch-Tutorial/docker_files/README.md

 See [here](https://download.pytorch.org/whl/cu100/torch_stable.html) for Pytorch wheels for CUDA10.0.

-Other project requirements should be installed here.
+Other project requirements should be installed by including them in the `pip install [...]` line.

 ### Horovod installation